boilerrobotics/rover-code/tutorial/README.md

 ### Creating a ROS 2 workspace

 In order to start working with nodes through ROS, you will first need to create the workspace that they will run in.
 Whenever working with multiple nodes, you will want to start by setting a value called your ROS Domain ID.
-This esentially sets your ROS up so that nodes will be able to communicate with each other but it will ignore unrelated nodes on the same network.
+This essentially sets your ROS up so that nodes will be able to communicate with each other, but it will ignore unrelated nodes on the same network.
 Each time you open a terminal, you can set this by running the command

 ```
 export ROS_DOMAIN_ID=<your_domain_id>